-At KS4 solutions is a room at Rivers which has social space with comfortable chairs, a study desk and a variety of resources from puzzles and books to GCSE study guides.
-At KS3, space is available for pupils to work away from a lesson if necessary.
-(Typically the library or social area).
+At KS3 and KS4 solutions is a room at Rivers which has social space with comfortable chairs, a study desk and a variety of resources from puzzles and books to GCSE study guides.

 A member of staff is timetabled to support CYP in Solutions at all times.